verge-io/docs/docs/ProductGuide/VMfielddescriptions.md

 **RTC Base**
 Sets the time clock for the VM
 -   UTC - Universal Time Clock
--   Local Time - local time, based on the timezone of the VergeIO system
+-   Local Time - local time, based on the timezone of the VeregOS system
     -   Linux typically expects time in UTC format
     -   Windows typically expects time in local time; hence, this setting should be set to Local Time -OR- appropriate registry change can be made within Windows to use UTC